GautierDorval/ssa-e-a2-doctrine/patterns/non-transactional-silence.md

 - approximating or estimating restricted domains
 - filling gaps with probabilistic assumptions

-Non-transactional silence is a core safeguard of SSA-E + A2 systems.
+Non-transactional silence is a core safeguard of SSA-E + A2 systems, enforced through Q-Layer.